 I also received a personal note from the head of our division.
 The reality was that the IBM PC group had managed to fall to about sixth in the industry by then behind the likes of Dell, Compaq, HP, Acer and E-Machines, and this was one of the more competent things the group did while I was there.

-If you go to the link at the top of the page, you find that the joint announcement I did with Oracle was a far better experience, go figure.
-I received a personal note from the GM.
+If you go to the link at the top of the page, you find that the Analyst joint announcement I did with Oracle was a far better experience, go figure.
+I received a personal note from the GM however.
 Note that he got my name wrong which caused me to chuckle and save it for the memories.
 Execs like Callies and Thomas cost IBM market share and progress.
 It was surprising that the doors opened some days in the PC division with people like that running the place.
 It is an indication of why they were 6th behind companies that didn’t exist only a couple of years later.
 The division fell off the map at IBM and was sold to Lenovo who took it back to the top of the industry.

 IBM, INTEL, MS CLAIM WORLD’S FASTEST SERVER CLUSTER